 Art Nouveau Jewelry would be the first medium through which Lalique placed his mastery of Art Nouveau style on display.
 By the close of the 19th century, his jewelry creations made him an international figure, counting numerous celebrities and members of the social elite amongst his clientele.
 His winning of several exhibition prizes and creation as a Knight of the Legion of Honor solidified his importance in the art world.

 Despite this success, Lalique yearned for a greater artistic challenge, and by 1900, he expanded his horizons into the realm of glass.
 In just 10 short years, Lalique transformed into a master glassmaker, creating everything from vases and car hood ornaments, to chandeliers and perfume bottles.
 His motifs are said to have focused upon “females, flora and fauna”, highlighting asymmetrical, undulating lines and sensuous curves encountered in the natural world.

 By the onset of World War I, Art Nouveau had fallen out of style, making way for the Art Deco style that featured more streamline, geometric motifs versus the curvilinear, organic designs of its predecessor.
 It wouldn’t be until the 1960s that Art Nouveau would reclaim the spotlight once more and drawing the interests and appreciation of an entirely new generation.

 Through the efforts of all these remarkable men, an entire movement was born.
 Though the Art Nouveau artists and designers collectively worked toward the common goal of gaining a greater respect for the decorative arts that was on par with that of the fine arts, as individuals, their unique takes on glass workmanship and design represent far more than a bygone era, but rather a giant leap in the evolution of art itself.

 If you're a collector, we sell many Art Nouveau style antique pieces.
-Browse our decorative art collection today!
+Browse our decorative art glass collection today!